★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Cost-plus pricing and hedging/contract structures that aim to pass cocoa bean price moves to customers, reducing gross profit volatility even when cocoa markets are highly volatile.

-Helps manage extreme cocoa volatility, but does not eliminate working-capital and financing strain when bean prices spike.
+Helps manage cocoa volatility, but does not eliminate working-capital, financing, margin and volume strain when bean prices move sharply.

 Erosion risks